UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - modifier layer triggers:
     - `set modifierLayerTriggers.{shift|alt|super|ctrl} {left|right|both}` controls whether modifier layers are triggered by left or right or either of the modifiers.

+- `set devMode BOOL`: mostly enables extra consistency checks and logs suspicious conditions as errors.
+At the moment of writing this:
+  - crash logs
+  - event loop spinning
+  - freezes (from usb callbacks when Agent is connected)
+  - cursor jumps

 ### Argument parsing rules:

 - `INT` is parsed as a 32 bit signed integer and then assigned into the target variable.
 However, the target variable is often only 8 or 16 bit unsigned.